Menu UVK Help - Smart uninstaller Pub

 Getting information about an uninstall entry:

 Select the desired uninstall entries in the list.
-Click Uninstall entry properties on the upper pane or on the menu (Ctrl+Enter), or double click the corresponding icon.
+Press Uninstall entry properties on the upper pane or on the menu (Ctrl+Enter), or double click the corresponding icon.
 A dialog box similar to the one in the picture below will popup.

-Clicking the Google button will open your default internet browser and perform a google search using the uninstall entry's name as the keyword.
+Pressing the Google button will open your default internet browser and perform a google search using the uninstall entry's name as the keyword.

-Clicking the Regedit button will open the uninstall entry in the Registry editor.
+Pressing the Regedit button will open the uninstall entry in the Registry editor.

-Clicking the Run button in the Uninstall string line will run the uninstall command.
+Pressing the Run button in the Uninstall string line will run the uninstall command.
 Note that you have better ways to unninstall a program.
 See below.

-Clicking the Go button in the Help link or the Support link lines will take you the corresponding web page, if it's set.
+Pressing the Go button in the Help link or the Support link lines will take you the corresponding web page, if it's set.

-Clicking the Go button in the Install folder or Uninstall file lines will show you the hard drive location of the corresponding folder/file.
+Pressing the Go button in the Install folder or Uninstall file lines will show you the hard drive location of the corresponding folder/file.

 The next line shows you the MD5 hash and digital signature of the uninstall file.

-Clicking the VirusTotal MD5 hash report button will show you the VirusTotal report of the uninstall file, if available.
+Pressing the VirusTotal MD5 hash report button will show you the VirusTotal report of the uninstall file, if available.

-Clicking the Close (Esc) button, or pressing the Esc key will close this dialog box.
+Pressing the Close (Esc) button, or pressing the Esc key will close this dialog box.

 Setting the extra uninstall options: